Nootropic profile

 A flavonoid found in strawberries with potent senolytic, anti-inflammatory, and neuroprotective properties - shown to clear senescent cells, support long-term potentiation for memory, and protect against age-related cognitive decline.

-The key benefits of Fisetin include: Cognitive Enhancement, Focus, Longevity, Memory, Mood, Stress Relief.
+The main benefits people report from Fisetin are: Cognitive Enhancement, Focus, Longevity, Memory, Mood, Stress Relief.

 Log in to leave a comment.